 - Spitting on the hostile, demonic, evil and undesirable images

-- Trampling or crush the image with the left foot
+- Trampling or crushing the image with the left foot

 - Spearing or piercing the image with a sharp spear

 - Knifing the image with a sharp-edged knife

 - Binding the image with the papyrus sheet and later wrapping it tightly before placing it on the burning coal

 - All these procedures ensured that the evil influences cast away with a fair degree of certainty.

 Fact: Early Egyptians also believed that the essential act of spitting is a symbolic gesture of being hostile or threatening towards evil influences.
 Egyptians believed that spitting is similar to ejected venom from dangerous serpents, scorpions, insects, and other similar creatures.